Our Guide to Consolidation week

-Posted 1 week ago
+Posted 2 months ago

-What is Reading Week?
+What is Consolidation Week?

-Reading weeks have no classes, and you are expected to do independent and focused study.
+Consolidaton week has no classes, and you are expected to do independent and focused study.
 However, it is not always easy to manage alone, as students need to take a breather but also have many assignments due immediately after this week.

 We know how difficult it is to find the right balance between independent study, assignment writing and resting, so we're here to help you!